 Different ways to overload the method

-In java, Methood Overloading is not possible by changing the return type of the method.
+In Java, Method Overloading is not possible by changing the return type of the method only.

-In this example, we have created two overloaded methods, first sum method performs addition of two numbers and second sum method performs addition of three numbers.
+In this example, we have created two methods, first add() method performs addition of two numbers and second add method performs addition of three numbers.

-Que) Why Method Overloaing is not possible by changing the return type of method?
+Q) Why Method Overloading is not possible by changing the return type of method only?

 One type is promoted to another implicitly if no matching datatype is found.
 Let's understand the concept by the figure given below: